26 Things to do in Suzhou China – All You Need to Know Before you Go

 Things to do in Suzhou China Shantang Street

-Shantang Street is Suzhou’s famous street that is an ancient pedestrian path dating back 1200 years.
-It lines either side of the canal in Suzhou’s old city.
+Shantang Street is Suzhou’s famous street.
+It is an ancient pedestrian path dating back 1200 years.
+Stone bridges, dating back to the Yuan, Ming, and Qing dynasties, add to the area’s historical and cultural significance.
+It lines either side of the canal in Suzhou’s old city and stretches from the Shantang River to Tiger Hill.

-3. Canal Tour
+3. Take a Canal Tour

 Shantang street along the canal in Suzhou

 Be sure to take a boat tour along the Canal to sneak a peek at traditional life.
+It may be prime real estate on the canal, but buildings here cannot be renovated.

 They are tiny old homes that must be left as they were, so instead of rich Chinese renovating houses for a weekend retreat, they are left as they always were with basic amenities.
+Locals live off the river, some without proper kitchens, bathrooms, or laundry facilities.
+It is a beautiful yet sobering look into how some people live in Suzhou.

-4. Shantang street at night
+4. Walk Along Shantang Street at night

 Shantang Street at night Suzhou China